wdporter/i-am-that-vuepress/75-in-peace-and-silence-you-grow/readme.md

 I did not follow any particular course of breathing, meditation or study of scriptures.
 Whatever happened, I would turn away my attention from it and remain with the sense ‘I am’.
 It may look too simple, even crude.
-My only reason for doïng it was that my *guru* told me so.
+My only reason for doing it was that my *guru* told me so.
 Yet it worked!
 Obedience is a powerful solvent of all desires and fears.